Traffic Safety in Fairwood

 More people, housing subdivisions and business parks are moving into the area, bringing more traffic.
 What is the County doing to make sure the road system can handle the additional traffic?

-Before any new development can be built, the County must check how it will affect traffic.
+Before any new development can be built, the county must check how it will affect traffic.

-If the County finds that the big housing project or commercial development will make traffic worse in the immediate area, then the developer must pay for any improvements needed to fix the issue.
+If the county finds that the big housing project or commercial development will make traffic worse in the immediate area, then the developer must pay for any improvements needed to fix the issue.
 Some possible improvements include widening the road or adding turn lanes to manage increased traffic flow.

-Does the County charge developers a fee to help offset costs of improving nearby roads that may be impacted by new housing or business park subdivisions?
+Does the county charge developers a fee to help offset costs of improving nearby roads that may be impacted by new housing or business park subdivisions?

 King County does not charge a set fee for developments to help with infrastructure.
-Instead, the County works with individual commercial and large residential project developers to determine if their project will create traffic impacts.
-If the County believes the new development will bring more traffic than the current roads can handle, then the developer must pay for the improvements needed to keep traffic flowing.
+Instead, the county works with individual commercial and large residential project developers to determine if their project will create traffic impacts.
+If the county believes the new development will bring more traffic than the current roads can handle, then the developer must pay for the improvements needed to keep traffic flowing.

 There are several significant, competitive grants available to help with infrastructure in King County.
 Some may be able to help cover the cost of safety improvements in Fairwood.